matthewjackswann/SphincsPlus-FaultInjection/README.md

 ```
 The program will repeatedly test faulty signatures until the user presses `ENTER` on the console.

+It will then try and forge a signature for a randomly created message.

 ## Output

+### faultySignAndCreateSmallestSignature
 When the program starts it signs a message and outputs the secret key used in the last layer of the hypertree.
 This is only debug output for showing correctness and isn't accessible during the attack.

 When a new smallest signature is found, the number of times each block has been hashed is output to the console.